Madame Roland: Fall of the Girondins

 In April of that year, Robespierre openly accused the Girondins of betraying the Revolution.
-A few weeks later, on 31 May, a 'revolutionary committee' (possibly set up by the Paris Commune) made an attempt to arrest Roland.
+A few weeks later, on May 31, a "revolutionary committee" (possibly set up by the Paris Commune) made an attempt to arrest Roland.
 He managed to escape.
 After hiding with the Rolands' friend the naturalist Bosc d'Antic in a former priory in the forest of Montmorency, he fled to Amiens and from there to Rouen.
 Madame Roland refused to flee or go into hiding; she even went to the Convention to personally protest against the attempted arrest of her husband.
-In her memoires she does not fully explain why she acted the way she did.
+In her memoirs she does not fully explain why she acted the way she did.
 Possibly she was convinced that there was no legal basis to arrest her, but in the early morning of June 1, 1793 she was arrested at her home and transferred to the prison in the abbey of Saint-Germain-des-Prés.

+The radical anti-feminist newspaper Le Père Duchesne falsely claimed she had confessed to counter-revolutionary activities.
+In her writings she describes the caricaturing of her female body typical of Père Duchesne style of writing: "I was not only transformed into a counter-revolutionary, but into a toothless old hag, and they finished by making me cry about my sins while expecting me to expiate them on the guillotine."

 She was the first prominent Girondin to be incarcerated.
 A wave of arrests followed.
 A number of Girondin politicians, including Buzot, managed to escape from Paris.